The C-word: firefighters push for better cancer protection | CBC News

 Romanado eventually became the Liberal MP for the Longueuil—Charles-LeMoyne constituency.
 In 2018, a firefighter told her his cancer diagnosis wasn't covered through workers' compensation.
 Lobbyists brought up the issue again a couple of years later on Parliament Hill.

-"There was an inequity and it really bothered me," said Romanado, whose husband is a volunteer firefighter.
+"There was an inequity and it really bothered me," said Romanado, whose husband was a volunteer firefighter.
 "How could someone who's doing the same job in one province be covered, but not in another province?"

-Workers' compensation legislation across Canada has adapted over the years to provide presumptive coverage fir certain types of cancer for full-time and volunteer firefighters.
+Workers' compensation legislation across Canada has adapted over the years to provide presumptive coverage for certain types of cancer for full-time and volunteer firefighters.
 But which cancers are covered and what conditions must be met to be eligible for benefits — such as how long you had to have worked in the job — vary by province.

 Quebec, for example, is the only province where firefighters can receive compensation for mesothelioma, an aggressive and deadly cancer the IARC has linked to the profession.
 But overall, Quebec covers the fewest cancers in Canada.